wgroeneveld/jefklakscodex/content/articles/gaming-setup-2007-flashback.md

 description: "While digging through an old archive, I came across pictures of my gaming setup in 2007.
 CRT gaming and the ultimate game boy - it's all there!
 Recollecting once owned but now lost games has become an expensive undertaking."
 ---

+[Take a look at a part of my 2006 gamelist collection!](/gamelist) I fished that list out of a rotting archive on a hard drive, it was made with the then-popular [Game Collector](https://www.collectorz.com/game) software.

 Ever wonder what the could be the best way to play Game Boy Games?
 It will be a while before the [Analogue Pocket](https://analogue.co) release in 2021.
 Until then, how about this setup:

 ![](/img/articles/nostalgia_gameboy.jpg "The Ultimate Game Boy Setup")